-I have recently being updating my portfolio.
+I have recently been updating my portfolio.
 A difficult task to get to when freelance.
 Thankful for being busy with client work, but the longer time passes without updating it, the bigger the task when getting to it, which makes avoiding starting it easier.
 Not unlike going to the gym.

 Around Xmas and New Year I began the job.
 Bit by bit it came together, old pieces updated, new pieces created.
 Forgotten jobs found that I both hadn’t appreciated properly at the time and had completely slipped my mind.
 I reached the tipping point between the daunting scale of the task to the the sheer joy of putting it together becoming a labour of love.
 It also brought me back to putting together my first portfolio as a young art college applicant.